backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Websites.md

 - After and before the bucket policy
 	- ![[attachments/Pasted image 20220423104800.png]]

+- Upload an **index document** and enter the name of the index document when enabling static website hosting.

 ## CORS
 - CORS stands for **cross origin resource sharing** which means you want to get resources from other origins